skellis46/finger-pointing-moon/case-for-support.md

 ### My contribution to improving, enhancing, or developing creativity, insights, knowledge or understanding in the area

-The history of practice-research has been shaped by unchallenged relativist and constructivist approaches to making epistemic claims.
-In _Finger Pointing Moon_ my proposal is to develop an empirical approach using experimental body-based practices as the foundations on which to build epistemic claims.
-That is, I will move from deep inside practice towards disciplinary-level analysis that attempts to cut through the historical vagueness of practice-research practices and language.[^3examples] In the research, I will speak directly to the epistemic problems
+The history of practice-research has been shaped by relativist and constructivist approaches to making epistemic claims.
+In _Finger Pointing Moon_ I propose to develop an empirical approach using experimental body-based practices as the foundations on which to build epistemic claims.
+That is, I will move from deep inside practice towards disciplinary-level analysis that attempts to cut through the historical vagueness of practice-research practices and language.[^3examples] Such analysis will draw practice-research out from behind both technê and epistemic proxies, to understand the limits and margins of practice-research epistemic things.
+The tension here will be to balance the limitations of understanding through direct experience,[e.g. @langer_mind_1967] standpoint epistemology,[e.g. @wylie_standpoint_2015] and the possibilities of apprehending change through empirical (observable) iterative artistic practice.

+I will draw together the large range of ideas, opinions and histories that have attempted to build an epistemology of practice-research.
+I will also directly address experiences and practices that artist-researchers can agree and disagree on; that some aspects of creative practices -- other than just methodology or what to call practice-research -- must be open to debate.
+Where might legitimate disagreement lie in fields and studios of practice?
+Are there grounds for heterotopic discourse[@roberts_triggering_2012] that draw solitary researchers and solitary performance-oriented outcomes into communities of practice in order to become "cumulative"[@biggs_communities_2011 p.86], and a "part of a network of other valued actions".[Hirsch 1984, in @biggs_communities_2011 p.85] Part of my contribution will thus involve calling into question the set of epistemic beliefs -- or doxa -- that implicitly sustain practice-research.
+This will include creating a language for an empirical epistemic approach to practice-research while accepting the possibility that there are things in practice-research that "may be within the limits of our thought but beyond the limits of our knowledge".[@markie_rationalism_2017 n.p.]

 [^3examples]: Here are three arbitrary examples from the Journal of Artistic Research (2020 Vol 20, emphasis added): "_hopefully_ as you continue to read and listen, _it will become gradually clearer_" -- Miller; "the open-endedness of artistic research _allows the possibility_ for the ongoing development of _new insights_ among the wider community of creative practitioners" -- Hunt; and "with this text I’m really _not trying to make any grand statements_.
 It is a _collection_ of words and decisions that function more as a _demonstration_" -- Norman.

-To draw practice-research out from behind both technê and epistemic proxies, to understand the limits and margins of practice-research epistemic things.
-The tension here will be to balance the limitations of understanding through direct experience,[e.g. @langer_mind_1967] standpoint epistemology,[e.g. @wylie_standpoint_2015] and the possibilities of apprehending change through empirical (observable) iterative artistic practice. **doxa (see obsidian)**.

-In doing so, part of my contribution will be to directly address experiences and practices that artist-researchers can agree and disagree on; that some aspects of creative practices -- other than just methodology or what to call practice-research -- must be open to debate!
-Where might legitimate disagreement lie in fields and studios of practice?
-Are there grounds for heterotopic discourse[@roberts_triggering_2012] that draw solitary researchers and solitary performance-oriented outcomes into communities of practice in order to become "cumulative"[@biggs_communities_2011 p.86], and a "part of a network of other valued actions".[Hirsch 1984, in @biggs_communities_2011 p.85]

-- go back to RQs and use them as guide for this section

->Some aspects of the world may be within the limits of our thought but beyond the limits of our knowledge; faced with competing descriptions of them, we cannot know which description is true.
-Some aspects of the world may even be beyond the limits of our thought, so that we cannot form intelligible descriptions of them, let alone know that a particular description is true.[@markie_rationalism_2017 n.p.]

-- empirical: I am not proposing evidence evidence evidence.
-Tension between evidence, and allowing the creative work to do its work.
-- proxy is very different from staring into the belly of not knowing.
-Accepting the possibility of not knowing or there are things that are not able to be known (use Markie above)
-- draw together large range of ideas, opinions and histories that have attempted to handle the epistemology of practice-research

-- creating language for this empirical approach

 ### Who will be most interested in the outcomes?